redis/redis-doc/topics/rediscli.md

-The program uses the `SCAN` command, so it can be executed against a busy server without impacting the operations, however the `-i` option can be used in order to throttle the scanning process of the specified fraction of second for each 100 keys requested.
-For example, `-i 0.1` will slow down the program execution a lot, but will also reduce the load on the server to a tiny amount.
+The program uses the `SCAN` command, so it can be executed against a busy server without impacting the operations, however the `-i` option can be used in order to throttle the scanning process of the specified fraction of second for each `SCAN` command.
+For example, `-i 0.01` will slow down the program execution a lot, but will also reduce the load on the server to a tiny amount.